antonioS87/FormLibrary/README.md

 # FormLibrary
 ## _Simple android Form Library_

 The FromLibrary simplifies the process of building custom forms in android.
+The idea is to extend the standard android user input classes (EditText, CheckBox...) with the goal of adding the following functionality:

+- ability to define input validator through xml parameters.
+The input validator will be used to validate the user input.
+- the ability to combine all of the input into a form which will have two states, valid if all form items are valid or invalid otherwise.

 The library includes the following views:

 - FormCheckBox
 - FormDatePickerTextView